 The estate property which surrounds the winery has grown over the years as neighbors sold off bits and pieces to Cakebread.
 Today the home vineyard is 50 acres of vines on 68 total acres – planted to several varieties including Sauvignon Blanc and Cabernet Sauvignon.

 Over the decades, Cakebread has acquired approximately 1,900 acres with the majority located in Napa Valley but also several vineyards to the north in Mendocino County.
-Nearly 800 acres are planted to vines spread out over 15 different vineyard sites (13 in Napa Valley and 2 in Anderson Valley).
+Presently, approximately 700 acres are planted to vines encompassing 14 different vineyard sites (12 in Napa Valley and 2 in Anderson Valley).

 Perhaps the crowning hillside jewel of their vineyard collection is the Dancing Bear Vineyard high on the slopes of Howell Mountain offering some of the *most spectacular* views of nearly all of the entire Napa Valley spread out far below.
 This vineyard was their first Napa Valley acquisition in 1998 outside of their winery Oakville and Rutherford ‘home vineyards’.